 Fig. 1.
 Dependence of the ohmic resistance on different amount of PVC in SPCE (a) and SPGCE (b).

 As a reference, the value (arithmetic mean) of ohmic resistance about 400 Ω was found for five samples of commercially available screen-printed carbon electrodes marketed by DropSens.
 According to such observations, SPCEs or SPGCEs with 3% PVC content can be modified by some amount of a pasting liquid.
-This is important for development of CPEs in planar arrangement (utilizing ceramic platforms) looking like conventional SPCEs because in voltammetric measurements, small increase of ohmic resistance caused by the presence of pasting liquid can still be tolerated.
+This is important for the development of CPEs in planar arrangement (utilizing ceramic platforms) looking like conventional SPCEs because in voltammetric measurements, small increase of ohmic resistance caused by the presence of pasting liquid can still be tolerated.

 Selection of suitable paste liquid